Wedding Film Suggestions

 Just because something is planned does not mean it is not authentic.
 This is a big principle for us as videographers in general.
 We try to be authentic in all of our work.
 It’s not about performance.
 We simply give a framework (time, place, you stand here/you stand there), but what happens between the couple is always so genuine.
 Your photos and videos will greatly benefit.

 The first moment you see each other being at opposite ends of the aisle.
 That certainly can be a special moment with a day’s worth of anticipation leading up to it.
 It places a particular emphasis on the ceremony itself, which we think is really beautiful.
 There is also something cool about the fact that that moment is shared with all of your wedding guests.
 But also, your ceremony is still your ceremony, and nothing can change that.
 There is still something about the ceremony that gets you emotional even though you’ve already spent the afternoon together.
 Both a first look and the walk down the aisle are special in their own right.

 If you would rather stick to the tradition of seeing each other for the first time at the ceremony, we honor and respect that decision.
 But we would strongly encourage you to consider scheduling something like a “first touch”.
 That's where you come close to seeing each other but don’t.
 An example would involve each of you standing on either side of a tree for a moment.
 Then, you both reach around the tree and grab the others hand, you gasp a little because you know that you've just grabbed the hand of the person you are going to spend the rest of your life with.
 Then, you say a few things to each other.
-Maybe read a letter you've written to your spouse.
+Maybe read a letter you've written to your spouse like vows to each other.
 The emotions are gonna fly and we will have audio and video ready to capture it all.

 - First Look Dad, Mom or specific family member